 No longer are the days where people look at employers as simply a paycheck.
 Rather, candidates want to feel the company they work for is a part of a bigger mission.
 That is why corporate social responsibility is part of an employer brand.
 How an organization views diversity and contributes to its community and environment are critical to the company’s reputation.
 Employers, like Johnson & Johnson, General Electric, and AT&T, highlight corporate social responsibility efforts on their websites and career pages.

 As the concept of an employer brand expands, WilsonHCG’s Research Institute® evolves the grading methodology used to assess the Fortune 500 companies.
 This year, the methodology awarded points to organizations that outlined their interview process and hiring criteria, and those who were consecutively named to the CandE Awards.
 The corporate social responsibility category moved away from being list-based and in place measured a company’s efforts by what is published on its website.
 From job boards to social responsibility, this year’s top three companies excel in all categories because they are committed to transparent, consistent and engaging employer brands.

-Crystal is an implementation support manager with WilsonHCG located virtually in Fairport, NY.
+Crystal currently serves as WilsonHCG's Vice President, Innovation & Organizational Effectiveness, located virtually in Fairport, New York.
 Within the company, she also serves as a reporting and applicant tracking system (ATS) subject matter expert.
-Crystal is a proud alumnae of Liberty University and University at Buffalo.
-In her free time, she has a passion for reading and enjoying time with her family.
+Crystal is a proud alumnae of Liberty University and the University at Buffalo.
+In her free time, she has a passion for reading and enjoying time with family.